nissy-dev/resume/README.md

 ### Frontend

-- Participate in scrum development with a team of about 5 members
+- Lead scrum development as a tech lead with a team of about 5 members
 - Design frontend architecture based on React and TypeScript
 - Implement accessible UI components using React and CSS in JS
 - Design and implement frontend tests in collaborating with QA members